ytkaczyk/gemini-mem0-streamlit/planning.md

 ## 6. Key Considerations & Risks

-*   **API Keys/Credentials:** Securely managing keys for Gemini, Supabase, and Neo4j is critical.
+*   **API Keys/Credentials:** Securely managing keys for Gemini, Supabase (DB and Auth), and Neo4j is critical.
 Use environment variables (`.env` file and `python-dotenv`).
+Ensure Supabase URL and Anon Key (often used for client-side Auth) are available alongside Service Role Key (for server-side DB access).
-*   **Database Setup:** Correctly setting up Supabase (enabling `vector` extension, creating table with correct dimensions) and Neo4j (instance accessible, credentials correct, APOC plugins if local) is required before running the app.
+*   **Database & Auth Setup:** Correctly setting up Supabase (enabling `vector` extension, creating table with correct dimensions, configuring Auth settings like providers/email templates) and Neo4j (instance accessible, credentials correct, APOC plugins if local) is required.
 *   **`mem0` Configuration:** Ensuring the `mem0` configuration dictionary correctly points to all services with the right parameters is vital.
 Referencing `mem0` documentation is key.
+The `user_id` passed to `mem0` should correspond to the authenticated user.
 *   **Dependency Compatibility:** Potential for version conflicts between libraries.
 Pinning versions might be necessary.
 *   **LLM Costs:** Gemini API usage might incur costs.
 Monitor usage.
 *   **`mem0` Understanding:** `mem0` handles much of the complexity, but understanding its basic workflow (add, search, context injection) is needed for effective integration.